Conditions of carriage

 Para.
 1. Items Unacceptable as Baggage.

-(a) The passenger shall not include in his baggage:
+(a) The Passenger shall not include in his baggage, items:

-(e) If any items referred to in Subparagraph (a), (b) or (c) of this Paragraph are carried, whether or not they are prohibited from carriage as baggage, the carriage thereof shall be subject to the charges, limitations of liability and other provisions of these Conditions applicable to the carriage of baggage.
+(e) If any items referred to in Subparagraph (a), (b) or (c) of this Paragraph are carried, whether or not they are prohibited from carriage as baggage, the carriage thereof shall be subject to the charges, limitations of liability and other provisions of these Conditions and/or Carrier’s Regulations applicable to the carriage of baggage, as well as applicable law.

 Para.
 2. Right to Refuse Carriage.